dmandrioli/sidepane/README.md

 ## Installing

-Copy the content of this repository in a Dojo 1.9 distribution.
+Copy the content of this repository into a Dojo 1.9 distribution.

 ## Tested platforms